trusthemind/cartiera-be/PRIVACY&POLICY.md

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 Tenants or prospective tenants
+Vehicle or item details

 Identity Data: includes name, username or similar identifier, marital status, title, date of birth.
-Biometric Data: includes self-portrait photograph Contact Data: includes email address and telephone number, address and billing address.
+Contact Data: includes email address and telephone number, address and billing address.
-KYC Data:includes proof of address, proof of identity, passport, photographic image, nationality, salary.
+Profile Data: includes your username and password, feedback, your contact history, purchase history,trade history.
+Transaction Data: includes details about payments from or to you.
 Marketing Data: includes your preferences in receiving marketing communications from us or third parties.
-Profile Data: includes your username and password, feedback, your contact history, purchase history.
-Tenancy Data:rental agreement.
-Transaction Data: includes details about payments from you.
 Usage Data:information about how you use our website, IT, communication and other systems.
+Financial Data:bank account details.
 Technical Data:includes your computer’s Internet Protocol (IP) address, your browser type and version, the pages you visit, the time and date of your visit, the time spent on each page, the device type, operating system, unique device identifiers, device settings, and geo-location data
-Representatives of landlords or agents (operating as businesses)
+Representatives of transfer agent (operating as businesses)

-Identity Data: includes name.
+Identity Data: includes name , username or similar identifier, marital status, title, date of birth.
+Biometric Data: includes self-portrait photograph
+KYC Data:includes proof of address, proof of identity, passport, photographic image, nationality.
 Contact Data: includes company email address and telephone number job title and company details.
-Marketing Data: includes your preferences in receiving marketing communications from us or third parties.
 Property Data: includes information regarding the properties that you own or manage, including address.
-Financial Data:bank account details.
-Transaction Data:includes details about payments to you.
+Transaction Data: includes details about payments from or to you.
 Usage Data:includes information about how you use our website, and our Services.
 Technical Data:includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.
 Website users